Turbul3nce/OSEP_Tools/README.md

 ## Acknowledgments

 The OSEP material was great!
-Alittle dated, but sufficeint.
-I did use a handful of other resources, such as:
+A little dated in certain areas, but sufficeint.
+I did use a handful of other resources, such as Bishop Fox and other students on GitHub.